Welcome to the Transportation Department

 Bus Routes and Bus Stops

-Safety is the most important factor in transporting Fowlerville Community School's students.
-The following information is offered to help make pupil transportation safe and successful:
+Safety is the most important factor in transporting Fowlerville students.
+The following information. is offered to help make pupil transportation safe and successful.

-- Bus stops and bus routes are established on the basis of safety, efficiency, the age of the students and in accordance with State laws and recommendations and School Board policy.
-Buses must be visible for 400 feet in both directions at stops, and stops shall be at least 200 feet apart.
+1. Bus stops and bus routes are established on the basis of safety, efficiency, and in accordance with State laws and recommendations.
+The stopped bus must be visible for at least 400 feet in both directions.
+Bus stops must be at least 200 feet apart.

-- If a bus travels a section of road for one particular bus stop, a parent/guardian shall call the Transportation Department on the days transportation is not needed at that stop.
-If we do not receive a call for three (3) consecutive days, the bus will not stop again until the parent/guardian calls to resume transportation at that stop.
+3. If a bus travels a section of road for one particular bus stop, a parent/guardian shall call the Transportation Department on days busing is not needed at that stop.
+If the student does not ride for (10) consecutive school days and there has not been communication to the Transportation Department, the student will be removed from the bus route and the bus will no longer stop.
+A parent/guardian will be required to reestablish busing by contacting the Transportation Department.

 Please note: Due to circumstances that may or may not be under the control of the school district: